Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-I have been involved with some dogs that have needed a lot of help but, in the vast majority of cases, there is absolutely nothing to do.
+I have been involved with some dogs that have needed a lot of help.
+However, in the vast majority of cases, there is absolutely nothing to do.
 Nothing!
 You do not always need to help your dog deliver puppies.
 Take a deep breath and relax.

-Some breeds of dog will be easy to deal with, others more difficult.
-If you have a pregnant Siberian Husky or Alaskan Malamute, all you need to do is monitor things.
-If you have an English Bulldog or a Chihuahua, grab your gloves and be ready to help.
+Some breeds of dog will be easy to deal with, and others will be more difficult.
+If you have a pregnant Siberian husky or Alaskan malamute, all you need to do is monitor things.
+If you have an English bulldog or a Chihuahua, grab your gloves and be ready to help.

 What Will Happen When My Dog Delivers Puppies?

-1. A few days before the due date, you should get used to taking her temperature.
-Her normal temperature is about 101.5 (this does vary with each dog and you should take it daily to find out what normal is), and when it drops down (to 99 or 100) she will be whelping within a few hours (this will vary too so if she takes up to 10 hours do not worry too much).
+- As the due date approaches: A few days before the due date, you should get used to taking her temperature.
+Her normal temperature is about 101.5 (this does vary with each dog, and you should take it daily to find out what normal is), and when it drops down (to 99 or 100), she will be whelping within a few hours (this will vary, too, so if she takes up to 10 hours, do not worry too much).
 Make sure that her whelping box is ready and in a quiet place for her.

-2. Some dogs will want you to hang around the whelping box while they are in the process of giving birth.
+- First stage of labor: Some dogs will want you to hang around the whelping box while they are in the process of giving birth.
 That is great because you can monitor things.
-In the first stage of labor she will probably just be moving around and digging in her bedding.
+In the first stage of labor, she will probably just be moving around and digging in her bedding.
 Don’t be surprised if she vomits or regurgitates her last meal.
 If she is straining excessively, passing a foul or green discharge, or if she is just stretched out on her side and shivering, you should call your veterinarian.
 Be prepared to spend some time next to your dog, as this stage can last from 4–24 hours.

-4. As each puppy comes out, he or she will be covered in a sac of fluid.
+- As the pups arrive (checking for breathing): As each puppy comes out, he or she will be covered in a sac of fluid.
 The mother will normally break open the sac and lick the puppy to stimulate her.
 If she is tired and not able to take care of each puppy, you should take a hand towel and wipe off the nose and face.
-If the puppy is not breathing wipe the sides, vigorously.
-If the puppy is still not breathing you can take it in your hands, grasp it firmly, and swing your arms as if you were hitting a baseball bat.
-Any fluid in the pup´s lungs are tossed forward and expelled.
+If the puppy is not breathing, wipe the sides vigorously.
+If the puppy is still not breathing, you can take it in your hands, grasp it firmly, and swing your arms as if you were hitting a baseball bat.
+Any fluid in the pup's lungs is tossed forward and expelled.
 (If the pup does not start breathing, rub the sides again and then try again.
 Do not give up too easily, as sometimes a puppy will start breathing long after everyone expected he was dead.)

-You should also take a pair of hemostats out of your first aid kit and clamp off the umbilical cord about 1-2 inches from the body (this will vary depending on the breed, but do not clamp off the cord too close to the puppy).
+- As the pups arrive (clamping the umbilical cord): You should also take a pair of hemostats out of your first aid kit and clamp off the umbilical cord about one to two inches from the body (this will vary depending on the breed, but do not clamp off the cord too close to the puppy).
 Clamp the other hemostats just on the other side and then cut the umbilical cord between them, so that there is no bleeding.
-The blood in the cord goes back into the puppy´s body so when you remove the hemostat a little later there should be no bleeding.
+The blood in the cord goes back into the puppy's body, so when you remove the hemostat a little later, there should be no bleeding.
 If there is a little bleeding you can always tie it off with a little elastic tape.

-5. In the third stage of labor the placenta is passed.
+- Third stage of labor: In the third stage of labor, the placenta is passed.
 They may be passed after each puppy is born, a few might be passed after a few puppies, or they may all be passed after all of the puppies are born.
 It varies with each dog.
 Within a few hours she will have eaten all the placentas and settle down to feed her new family.